Upcoming student information sessions

 How to enter

 The Queensland Quantum Challenge opens on Monday 2 March 2026 and closes Friday 1 May 2026.
-Students will be able to register and submit their entries via the official submission portal.
+Students can register and submit their entries via the official submission portal link below.

 Submission requirements